myersm0/montre/docs/api.md

     const void *corpus, const void *source_hits, const char *alignment_name, uint64_t *out_unmapped, uint64_t *out_no_alignment, uint64_t *out_projected
 );

+// Per-document alignment coverage for the source side of a named alignment.
+// Returns parallel u32 arrays: global document indices, aligned unit counts, total unit counts.
+// Free each array with montre_u32_array_free(array, len).
+// Returns 1 on success, 0 on failure.
+int32_t montre_corpus_alignment_coverage(
+    const void *corpus, const char *alignment_name,
+    uint32_t **out_doc_indices, uint32_t **out_aligned, uint32_t **out_total,
+    uint64_t *out_len
+);
 ```

 The three out-parameters on `montre_project` are nullable.
 Pass NULL for any diagnostics you don't need.

+`montre_corpus_alignment_coverage` returns one entry per document in the source component of the named alignment.
+For each document, `aligned` is the number of source-layer units (typically sentences) that have at least one alignment edge, and `total` is the total number of source-layer units in that document.

 ### Span index access